 Typically, we like to see a prototype built and early traction with an initial, engaged customer base.
 We will invest pre-revenue or pre-product in some cases.

-We look at investing in all underserved capital markets in the US, but primarily like to keep our capital focused in the Midwest.
+We look at investing in all underserved capital markets in the US and Canada, but primarily like to keep our capital focused in the Midwest.